 Your reputation and principle are the foundations of a strong, solid business model.
 The best clients respect that.
 A human approach with mutual respect is the winning combination for effective communication with clients.

 5. Educate the client.

 Prepare to answer their questions by putting your reasoning in simple words, so you can clear up their doubts.
 Of course, it’s extremely important to inform them about the extent of your capabilities and give them time to make an informed decision.
-Remember to talk to the point and be as clear as possible.
+Remember to talk directly and be as clear as possible.